ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/Design document Tank Simulator.md

 ### [[Concepts#Enemy tank AI]]
-Finite State Machines or Behaviour Trees for AI.
+Behaviour Trees for AI.
 I haven't done Behaviour Trees before, so that would be interesting to learn.
 The AI should have an FOV system.

 ### Final product: